-It has recently been realized that the classical geometrical tests based on standard candles or on standard rulers can be used to constrain the expansion history of the Universe but cannot identify the cause of the accelerated expansion since the same expansion history can be obtained either advocating a Dark Energy component or by modifying the gravity theory (e.g. \citealt{wang08}).
-This degeneracy can be broken by considering cosmic structures and their growth, an additional dataset that provides constraints independent from the geometrical ones \citep{guzzo08}.
-The analysis of the large scale structures in the galaxy distribution allows to perform two types of test in one go.
-The apparent location of the baryonic acoustic oscillation peaks in the two point statistics provides a geometrical test (e.g. \citealt{seo03,percival07,cabre09,reid012}) and the apparent radial distortions in galaxy clustering caused by gravitationally induced peculiar motions allows to measure the rate at which the density contrast of cosmic structures has been growing.
-The knowledge of galaxy bias is mandatory to perform such observational test.
-Notwithstanding, a clustering statistics that is in principle bias-insensitive has been recently proposed by \cite{bel14} and applied to VIPERS data \citep{bel14b}.
+It has recently been realised that geometry tests based on standard candles and standard rulers can trace the expansion history of the Universe but cannot identify the cause of the accelerated expansion, which can be obtained either by advocating a dark energy component or by modifying the gravity theory (e.g. \citealt{wang08}).
+To break this degeneracy one needs independent observational tests.
+These are provided by the build-up of structures over cosmic time \citep{guzzo08}.
+The analysis of large-scale structures in galaxy distribution allows us to perform these two tests at one time.
+The baryonic acoustic oscillation peaks in the two point statistics provide a standard ruler to perform geometry test (e.g. \citealt{seo03,percival07,cabre09,reid012}) whereas the apparent radial distortions in galaxy clustering caused by peculiar motions that are gravitationally induced allow us to measure the rate at which cosmic structures grow.
+Since both tests rely on baryonic structures, the knowledge of the bias relation is mandatory to probe the underlying mass distribution and set cosmological constraints.
+Notwithstanding, a clustering statistics that is in principle bias insensitive has been recently proposed by \cite{bel14} and applied to VIPERS data \citep{bel14b}.